linebender/linebender.github.io/content/blog/2025-06-17-tmil-18/index.md

 - [xilem#1097][]: Small example to teach variable length lists, by Nils Martel.
 - [xilem#1102][]: Add a helper for flex rows, to improve readability of layout code.

-In June, we started a new initiative for Xilem, which is a "hero" application.
+In June, we started a new initiative for Xilem, a Mastodon client example.
-That is, an application which we are developing alongside Xilem to focus its development.
+This is being developed alongside Xilem to focus its development.

 - [xilem#1087][]: Display a single scrollable timeline.
 - [xilem#1089][], [xilem#1116][]: Add simple HTML processing to make posts more readable.